-Whether you have inherited property or you’re planning on naming your own heirs, estate planning is something lower on the totem poles of fun things to do.
+Whether you have inherited property or you’re planning on naming your own heirs, estate planning and inherit law is something lower on the totem poles of fun things to do.
 Especially when it comes to answering questions of drafting a will.
 Creating your last foreclosure will and testament can frequently dredge up hostile emotions, especially if the question of administration may ultimately entail going through probate.

 While there are alternative options to consider, many Utah residents find wills to be the fastest and most effective way of ensuring the succession of property.
 Unfortunately, they’re also more subject to interpretation and highly contested, And it’s not just heirs who can contest property.
 It can be creditors as well.
 But there’s a few things to know about wills and inheriting property, both generally and in Utah specifically.
 Here are a few things you may want to keep in mind.